 Knock Out® Roses are not pest-resistant, but they are extremely tough so even if bugs get after them, they should be fine.
 You can use a spray product formulated for roses if the bugs are particularly bad in your area.
 The best way to remove Japanese Beetles is by hand though--pick them off one by one and put them in a container of warm soapy water.
 Placing a bird feeder nearby can also be effective!

 The deer have eaten most of the blooms on my Knock Out® Roses.
 Will they bloom again or are they a total loss?

 Knock Out® Roses are not deer resistant and unfortunately, as you probably know, when deer are hungry, they ll munch on anything.
 Don't worry though, Knock Out® Roses are really tough.
-They bloom every 5-6 weeks so hopefully when it's time for them to bloom again, you will see more flowers.
+They bloom repeatedly from spring through frost, so hopefully when it's time for them to bloom again, you will see more flowers.
 You may want to try a product like Liquid Fence to keep the deer away.

 My Knock Out® Roses are starting to get black spot.